Festivals Reviews

 A feverish entry in the canon of persistent liberal fantasies about how, against incredibly long odds, an ancient incalcitrant institution might finally change.
 Edward Berger churns a satisfying political potboiler in the Vatican as the titular conclave of Cardinals sequester themselves to select the next occupant of the Holy Throne of Saint Peter.
 No one wants to admit they want the job, everyone has an agenda, and secrets hide in the dark corners of each man’s heart.

-Anthony Tucci is the liberal dreamer who refuses to ally with John Lithgow’s centrist insider as they vie for the reform vote to head off a blowhard regressive Venetian firebrand.
+Stanley Tucci is the liberal dreamer who refuses to ally with John Lithgow’s centrist insider as they vie for the reform vote to head off a blowhard regressive Venetian firebrand.
 Revelations and suspicions swirl; a surprise cardinal appears unannounced; and a nun played by Isabella Rossellini says more with pointed looks than most actors do with pages of juicy monologue.
 Everyone in the stacked cooks, but it’s Ralph Fiennes’s show.
 We watch as his Dean of the college, cursed with the gift of being a great manager, becomes hollowed out by the weight of crises of faith and protocol amid a hundred opinionated deadlocked priests voting their way to the eventual white smoke.
+[FULL REVIEW]

 Courtesy of Focus Features